How to Shave Like an Italian with a Double Edge Safety Razor

 Shaving is something most men learn from watching their father (or some other male figure) or from simply trying it on their own.
-There are no formal “how to” shaving classes offered during Freshmen year in high school, for example, so how’s a man supposed to learn the fine art of removing hair (or shaving with a double edge safety razor) from a surface that has all sort of grooves and oblong areas and bleeds very easily?
+There are no formal “how to” shaving classes offered during Freshmen year in high school, for example, so how’s a man (Italian or otherwise) supposed to learn the fine art of removing hair (or shaving with a double edge safety razor) from a surface that has all sort of grooves and oblong areas and bleeds very easily?

 There is a process of getting a close, cut free, shave and it begins with the preparation: